Rochester, NY private-pay medical transportation

 Is wheelchair transportation the right fit?

-Wheelchair transportation may fit when the passenger can sit upright for the ride but cannot safely use a regular car.
-In Rochester, that commonly includes rides to Strong Memorial, Rochester General, Unity, Highland, Wilmot, and recurring dialysis centers when door-to-door help or secure wheelchair transport matters.
+Wheelchair transportation may fit when the passenger can stay seated upright but cannot safely use a regular car.
+In Rochester, that often includes rides to Strong Memorial, Wilmot Cancer Center, Rochester General, Unity Hospital, Highland Hospital, dialysis centers, and senior-living or rehab destinations where ramp-or-lift access and door-to-door help matter.

 • Useful for manual or power wheelchair passengers.

-• Can be appropriate for home-to-clinic, senior-living-to-appointment, discharge-to-home, and recurring dialysis routes.
+• Often requested for home-to-clinic, discharge-to-home, dialysis, and senior-living routes.

 likelyRideNeedsroutePatterns